DBoocock/erk_waves/README.md

-The analysis of simulation output published in Boocock et al (2023) was performed using a suite of Python scripts and modules that are being made available with data through the following [download link](https://seafile.ist.ac.at/f/27d1b1a98ab547a19603/?dl=1) (810MB download).
+The analysis of simulation output published in Boocock et al (2023) was performed using a suite of Python scripts and modules that are available with data using the following [download link](https://seafile.ist.ac.at/f/27d1b1a98ab547a19603/?dl=1) (810MB download).